binafy/laravel-user-monitoring/README.md

 <a name="usage"></a>
 ## Usage

-The `Laravel-User-Monitoring`, needs to use middleware, traits, etc ... and it's not hard, enjoys :)
+The `Laravel-User-Monitoring` needs to use middleware, traits, etc, and it's not hard, enjoys :)

 <a name="configuration"></a>
 ## Configuration